 BP-ANN (Back Propagation – Artificial Neural Network)

 BP neural network has the ability to classify arbitrarily complex patterns and to do multi-dimensional function mapping.
 It can solve the Exclusive OR (XOR) and other problems that a simple perceptron can not handle.
 From a structural point of view, BP network has input layer, hidden layer and output layer.
-In essence, BP algorithm uses the square of network error as the objective function, and adopts gradient descent method to calculate the minimum value of the objective function.
+In essence, BP algorithm uses the square of network error as the objective function, and adopts gradient descent method to calculate the derivatives of the loss and thus minimize the objective/target function.

 SVM (Support Vector Machine)

-Support vector machines (SVM) are supervised learning models with associated learning algorithms that analyze data used for classification and regression analysis.
-Given a set of training examples, each marked as belonging to one or the other of two categories, an SVM training algorithm builds a model that assigns new examples to one category or the other, making it a non-probabilistic binary linear classifier.
+Support vector machines (SVM) are known as the classical supervised learning models with associated learning algorithms that analyze data and find one or several thresholds to classify these data.
+Given a set of training sets, every train set is labeled for a specific category, which is called the ground truth.
+An SVM training algorithm builds a model that assigns new examples to one category or the other.
+These labeled categories use gradient descent algorithm to optimize the model and make it a non-probabilistic binary linear classifier.

 Random Forest

-As the name suggests, random forest uses a random way to build a forest.
+Semantically, random forest uses a random way to build a forest.
 There are many decision trees in the forest and trees are independent with one anther.
-After getting the forest, when a new input sample comes in, each decision tree in the forest will make its judgment separately, to see which (for the classification algorithm).
+After getting the forest, when a new input sample comes in, each decision tree in the forest will make its judgment separately, to see which direction the sample goes to (for the classification algorithm).
 The sample is judged as belonging to the category that has been most selected.

 With the introduction of two randomizations, the random forest is less prone to over-fitting and has good anti-noise ability.
 It handles data of very high dimensions without the need for feature selection and well adapts to datasets: it handles both discrete and continuous data, and the dataset does not need to be normalized.